Legislative Acts

 Virtual Asset Service Act

 The Virtual Asset Service Act marks Taiwan’s move from an anti-money-laundering registration regime toward a dedicated legal framework for virtual asset services.
 Legislator Ju-Chun Ko introduced a member draft on March 20, 2026, arguing for an enforceable framework that balances investor protection, financial order, industry innovation, and international alignment.
-The Finance Committee completed committee review on June 3, 2026, and the bill now awaits further plenary action.
+The Finance Committee completed committee review on June 3, 2026, and the Legislative Yuan passed the act on third reading on June 30, 2026, establishing Taiwan’s first dedicated virtual asset law.

 Resource Hub